 About the Journal

 The Copenhagen Journal of Asian Studies (CJAS) is a bi-annual, peer-reviewed, open-access, academic journal dedicated to the study of modern and contemporary Asia.
-We publish articles (6-8.000 words), reports from the field, research notes and book reviews
+We publish articles (6-8.000 words), reports from the field, research notes and book reviews.
+Emerging scholars is a new category at CJAS that highlights high-quality and peer-reviewed scholarship by graduate students.

 Our objective is to bridge the humanities and social sciences through comparative analysis while refining and disseminating methodologically and theoretically innovative research on Asia.